The Vegetative State: A Fate Worse

 offers an excellent service where they electronically

 handy because there may be situations where you

 enter a hospital and your advance directives are

 is a Durable Power of Attorney for Health Care?

 for health care is a document that enables you to

-appoint someone you trust to
+appoint someone you trust to make decisions about

 through a medical power of attorney is authorized

-to make your own medical decisions, not only at the
+make your own medical decisions, not only at the

 download your state's